Last updated November 2025

 Step 6: Receive & Activate Your Tablet

-Please set up your internet connection and start using it.
+- Set up your internet connection to start using it.

 Take action today!
 Apply now and claim your free tablet.